wustlcse237sp20/project-pong-command-line-edition/README.md

 # Pong command line edition
-This is mini pong game written in Java.
-There are 3 game modes namely single player, single player vs AI and two players.
-Difficulties can be adjusted using command lines.
+This is a pong game written in Java using the LibGDX game engine.
+There are 3 gamemodes namely single player, single player vs AI, and two players.

 ## Install
-***1. Window***
+***1. Windows***

 - First, open the project and install gradle.
 To do that, use the command: 'apt install gradle'
 - Next, run the pong.sh bash script using the command: ./pong.sh